holgerbrandl/kalasim/docs/roadmap.md

 ## Next steps

-honor policy notes
-* relaxedFCFS is expense in java because we can not traverse the sorted list (can not consume sorted queue)

 **TODO** unify naming availableQuantity vs claimed

-**TODO** clean up all compiler warnings

 **TODO** better name and documentation for `curComponent`

-**TODO** consider removing Component.requestedQuantity

 **TODO** explore kon for better multi-platform abilities